rajannpatel/ubuntupbx/README.md

        gcloud compute addresses list

-4. Delete the address named "pbx-external-ip", update `REGION` if not set already, to reflect what was specified in Step 5:
+4. To delete the address named "pbx-external-ip", update `REGION` if not set already, to reflect what was specified in Step 5:

        REGION=us-east1
        gcloud compute addresses delete pbx-external-ip --region=$REGION